-Theory of Signal Detection: Here we give a brief introduction to the theory of signal detection.
-For a more comprehensive discussion see {Green, 1996 #2500}.
-We can model the response of the observers in the TAFC task as a decision based on an internal variable z, that depends on the image presented on the screen.
-For simplicity, let us assume that for a given LRV of the target object in the image, the internal variable z is Gaussian distributed random variable with a mean dependent on the target object LRV and the variance dependent on the total noise (including the internal noise, which is a combination of the noise in the visual representation of the image signal and the noise in the decision making process, and the external noise, which depends on the variability in the reflectance of background objects).
-In any trial of the experiment, the internal variable z will take two values, zs and zc, whose distribution will be given as P(zs)=N(μs,σt) and P(zc)=N(μc,σt) for the standard and comparison images, respectively.
-Here μs is the mean response of the standard image and μs is the mean response of the comparison image. σt is the total variance, given as σt2=σi2+σe2, where σi2 and σe2 are the variance of the internal and external noise, respectively, both assumed to be Gaussian distributed.
+Theory of Signal Detection Model: We developed a model of performance in our task, based on the theory of signal detection (TSD).
+For a more comprehensive discussion of TSD see {Green, 1996 #2500}.
+We model the visual response of to each image by a univariate internal representation denoted by the variable z.
+This variable depends on the image and is perturbed by noise.
+We assume that for any fixed image, z is a Gaussian distributed random variable whose mean depends on the target object LRF.
+For each image, we assume that z is perturbed on a trial-by-trial basis by independent zero-mean Gaussian noise, and we assume that the variance this noise is the same for the response to all images.
+We refer to the noise that perturbs z for a fixed image as the internal noise, and denote its variance as σi2.
+For each trial of the experiment, z takes on two values, zs and zc, one for the interval containing the standard and the other for the interval containing the comparison.

+If we consider performance for a particular pair of target sphere standard and comparison LRF, performance clearly depends both on the difference between the mean value of z for this pair and on the value of σi2.
+In addition, in our experimental design we have an ensemble of images corresponding to each value of the target sphere LRF.
+The fact that we draw stochastically from this ensemble on each trial introduces additional variability into the value of the decision variable z that corresponds to a fixed target LRF.
+We call this the external variability, and model it as a Gaussian random variable with zero mean and variance σe2.
+We assume that σe2 depends on the experimentally chosen covariance scalar, but not on the target sphere LRF.

+Combining the development above, we have that the distributions of zs and zc for a particular choice of target standard and comparison LRF and covariance scalar are given by P(zs)=N(μs,σt) and P(zc)=N(μc,σt).
+Here μs is the mean response to the standard image and μc is the mean response to the comparison image. σt is the total variance, given as σt2=σi2+σe2, where σi2 and σe2 are the variance of the internal and external noise, respectively.

-In the standard formulation of Signal Detection Theory, the observer makes their decision based on the decision variable (zc-zs).
-The observer sets a criterion value c to make the decision.
-If the decision variable is larger than the criterion zc-zs>c, the observer chooses the comparison to have the larger LRV, otherwise they choose the standard image.
+In the standard formulation of Signal Detection Theory for a TAFC task, the observer makes their decision based on a comparison of zs and zc, choosing the interval with the higher value of z.
 The observer’s sensitivity depends on the mean values and the variance and is captured by the quantity d-prime given as d'=(μc-μs)/σt.
 This quantity (d') measures the distance between the two distributions in terms of the standard deviation units. d'=0 indicates the inability to distinguish between the standard and the comparison image.
 Larger values of d' indicates better ability to distinguish between the standard and the comparison image.

 For a fixed value of d', the difference in mean values is directly proportional to the standard deviation σt: